deanproxy/eMail/README.md

     make
     make install # as root

+---

 Q: Where is it installed?

 A:  the executable is called 'email' and is installed in a directory that
-    is under the prefix or bindir specified during the ./configure of email.
+    is under the prefix or bindir specified during the `./configure` of email.
-    If you choose to specify a prefix during configure, it will go under $bindir Which, by default, is an offset of $prefix/bin.
-If you specify --bindir then the binary will be put in $bindir.
+    If you choose to specify a prefix during configure, it will go under $bindir Which, by default, is an offset of `$prefix/bin`.
+If you specify `--bindir` then the binary will be put in `$bindir`.

-    If you do not specify a directory prefix during configure, then it will go under /usr/local/bin/email.
-The configuration files are installed by default in /usr/local/etc/email.
-However, if you specify the --sysconfdir option during ./configure, then the configuration files will go in $sysconfdir.
+    If you do not specify a directory prefix during configure, then it will go under `/usr/local/bin/email`.
+The configuration files are installed by default in `/usr/local/etc/email`.
+However, if you specify the `--sysconfdir` option during ./configure, then the configuration files will go in `$sysconfdir`.

-    Please view ./configure --help
+    Please view `./configure --help`

+---

 Q: How do I make your freakin' program work?

 A:  Well, first thing you should do, is configure this email client.
-    You will have the configuration file in /usr/local/etc/email/email.conf Some less important options are not set (address_book, save_sent_mail, temp_dir reply_to, signature_file, signature_divide) but you can easily set these by hand and they are not needed to properly run email.
+    You will have the configuration file in `/usr/local/etc/email/email.conf` Some less important options are not set `(address_book, save_sent_mail, temp_dir reply_to, signature_file, signature_divide)` but you can easily set these by hand and they are not needed to properly run email.

     You will see it has a few options you must set to your environment.

-    1: SMTP_SERVER:	       Please specify your smtp server name, or IP address here
+    1: `SMTP_SERVER:`	   Please specify your smtp server name, or IP address here
-    2: SMTP_PORT:    	   Please specify your smtp servers port number for use
+    2: `SMTP_PORT:`   	   Please specify your smtp servers port number for use
-    3: MY_NAME       	   Please specify your Name here
+    3: `MY_NAME:`     	   Please specify your Name here
-    4: MY_EMAIL:     	   Please specify your email address here
+    4: `MY_EMAIL:`     	   Please specify your email address here
-    5: REPLY_TO:     	   Specify a seperate reply to address here
+    5: `REPLY_TO:`     	   Specify a seperate reply to address here
-    6: SIGNATURE_FILE:	   Specify your signature file
+    6: `SIGNATURE_FILE:`   Specify your signature file
-    7: ADDRESS_BOOK:	   Where to find your address book file
+    7: `ADDRESS_BOOK:`	   Where to find your address book file
-    8: SAVE_SENT_MAIL:     What directory to save the email.sent file to
+    8: `SAVE_SENT_MAIL:`   What directory to save the email.sent file to
-    9: TEMP_DIR:           Specify where to store temporary files
+    9: `TEMP_DIR:`         Specify where to store temporary files
-   10: GPG_BIN:            Specify where the gpg binary is located.
+   10: `GPG_BIN:`          Specify where the gpg binary is located.
-   11: GPG_PASS:           Optional passphrase for gpg.
+   11: `GPG_PASS:`         Optional passphrase for gpg.
-   12: SMTP_AUTH:          LOGIN or PLAIN are supported SMTP AUTH types
+   12: `SMTP_AUTH:`        LOGIN or PLAIN are supported SMTP AUTH types
-   13: SMTP_AUTH_USER:     Your SMTP AUTH username
+   13: `SMTP_AUTH_USER:`   Your SMTP AUTH username
-   14: SMTP_AUTH_PASS:     Your SMTP AUTH Password
+   14: `SMTP_AUTH_PASS:`   Your SMTP AUTH Password
-   15: USE_TLS             Boolean (true/false) to use TLS/SSL
+   15: `USE_TLS:`          Boolean (true/false) to use TLS/SSL
-   16: VCARD               Specify a vcard to attach to each message
+   16: `VCARD:`            Specify a vcard to attach to each message

-    SMTP_SERVER can be either a remote SMTP servers fully qualified domain name, or an IP address.
-You may also opt to use 'sendmail' internally instead of sending via remote SMTP servers.
+   `SMTP_SERVER` can be either a remote <strong>SMTP</strong>strong> servers fully qualified domain name, or
+    an IP address.
+You may also opt to use `sendmail` internally instead of sending via remote SMTP servers.
 To do this you just put the path to the sendmail binary and any options you would like to use with sendmail (Use -t) in the place of the smtp server name...
 HINT: If you would like to send emails to people on